accept-apply/for-for-for/README.md

 npm install for-for-for
 ```

-Because reasons™, to use the `await` variant, you need to encaplsulate your code in async function.
+Because reasons™, to use the `await` variant, you need to encapsulate your code in async function.

 ```javascript
 var fff = require(for-for-for);